Chris221/ZeldaLoot-Classic/README.md

 For a retail version please use [ZeldaLoot Extended by LegendaryHero20](https://www.curseforge.com/wow/addons/zeldaloot-extended)

 ## Changes
+### Changes in 1.2.4
+- Updated for version 3.4.0
+- Changed the name from "ZeldaLoot BCC" to "ZeldaLoot Classic"

+### Changes in 1.2.3
+- Updated for version 2.5.2

 ### Changes in 1.2.2
 - Converted the sound files from ogg to wav.